-Today’s cookie was inspired by a candy bar introduced in the 1920s called Oh Henry!
+Today’s O’ Henry bars were inspired by a candy bar introduced in the 1920s called Oh Henry!
 Made with peanuts, caramel and fudge, some say Oh Henry! was named for a boy who frequented the Williams Candy factory in Chicago, where the bar was invented.
 Nobody really knows, but claims that it was named after the author or the baseball player have been refuted.

 If making these gluten-free, double check all ingredient list and make sure every ingredients is listed as gluten-free.